-Canadian institutions will be contacted in May 30, 2014 by the scholarship administrator, the Canadian Bureau for International Education (CBIE) regarding the status of their application(s).
+Canadian institutions will be contacted by May 29, 2016 by the Canadian Bureau for International Education (CBIE), the Scholarship Administrator for the Department of Foreign Affairs, Trade and Development (DFATD), regarding an update on the status of their application(s).

 Canadian institutions with successful candidates will receive a contribution agreement for the administration and disbursement of scholarships to the recipients.

 The Canadian institution must apply on behalf of the candidate(s) by submitting the online application form and uploading all supporting documents prior to the deadline.
 Institutions may submit multiple applications and may be asked to rank their applications, based on their strategic priorities.
 A single person should be responsible for the administration of the program.
 Canadian faculty or staff members who are submitting an application must notify the person responsible for the administration of the program at their respective institution as the institution may be requested to rank multiple applications.